History of Kuwait: Sheikh Khaz'al turns down the throne of Kuwait

+Ibn Saud imposed a tight trade blockade against Kuwait from the years 1923 until 1937.
+The goal of the Saudi economic and military attacks on Kuwait was to annex as much of Kuwait's territory as possible.

 The Uqair protocol

-In response to tribal raids, the British High Commissioner in Baghdad, Percy Cox, imposed the Uqair Protocol of 1922 which defined the boundaries between Iraq, Kuwait and Nejd.
+The British High Commissioner in Baghdad, Percy Cox, imposed the Uqair Protocol of 1922 which defined the boundaries between Iraq, Kuwait and Nejd.
 In April 1923, Shaikh Ahmad al-Sabah wrote the British Political Agent in Kuwait, Major John More, "I still do not know what the border between Iraq and Kuwait is, I shall be glad if you will kindly give me this information."
 More, upon learning that al-Sabah claimed the outer green line of the Anglo-Ottoman Convention (4 April), would relay the information to Sir Percy.

 On 19 April, Sir Percy stated that the British government recognized the outer line of the convention as the border between Iraq and Kuwait.
 This decision limited Iraq's access to the Persian Gulf at 58 km of mostly marshy and swampy coastline.
 As this would make it difficult for Iraq to become a naval power (the territory did not include any deepwater harbours), the Iraqi King Faisal I (whom the British installed as a puppet king in Iraq) did not agree to the plan.
 However, as his country was under British mandate, he had little say in the matter.
 Iraq and Kuwait would formally ratify the border in August.
 The border was re-recognized in 1932.

 Attempts by Faisal I to build an Iraqi railway to Kuwait and port facilities on the Gulf were rejected by Britain.
 These and other similar British colonial policies made Kuwait a focus of the Arab national movement in Iraq, and a symbol of Iraqi humiliation at the hands of the British.

-In 1913, Kuwait was recognized as a separate province from Iraq and given autonomy under Ottoman suzerainty in the draft Anglo-Ottoman Convention, however this was not signed before the outbreak of the first World War.
-The border was revisited by a memorandum sent by the British high commissioner for Iraq in 1923, which became the basis for Kuwait's northern border.
+Kuwait's border was revisited by a memorandum sent by the British high commissioner for Iraq in 1923, which became the basis for Kuwait's northern border.
 In Iraq's 1932 application to the League of Nations it included information about its borders, including its border with Kuwait, where it accepted the boundary established in 1923.